Cello Biomechanics w/ 4 individual coachings

 Anatomy of the arm and the shoulder

-By allowing you to understand the structure and function of your shoulder and arm, you can optimize your technique and practice time, prevent injuries, and make informed decisions about your health and performance.
+Understand the structure and function of your shoulder and arm, optimize your technique and practice time, prevent injuries, make informed decisions about your health and performance.

 Levers & Motion

-Understanding levers and the laws of motion can help you optimize your technique by applying principles of force, momentum, and energy transfer, resulting in a stronger technique, more freedom of interpretation and reduced injury risk.
+Understanding levers and the laws of motion can help you optimize your technique, resulting in a stronger playing, more freedom of interpretation and a reduced injury risk.

 Marianne Dumas